epam/edp-install/documentation/kubernetes_install_edp.md

     - jenkins-operator.jenkins.deploy                                   # Flag to enable/disable Jenkins deploy;
     - jenkins-operator.jenkins.image                                    # EDP image.
 The released image can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-jenkins);
     - jenkins-operator.jenkins.version                                  # EDP tag.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-jenkins/tags);
+    - jenkins-operator.jenkins.initImage                                # Init Docker image for Jenkins deployment;
+    - jenkins-operator.jenkins.pullSecrets                              # Secrets to pull from private Docker registry;
+    - jenkins-operator.jenkins.basePath                                 # Base path for Jenkins URL;
+    - jenkins-operator.jenkins.storageClass                             # Type of storage class.
+By default: gp2;
+    - jenkins-operator.jenkins.volumeCapacity                           # Size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB.
+By default: 10Gi;
+    - jenkins-operator.jenkins.libraryPipelinesRepo                     # URL to library pipelines repository.
+By default: https://github.com/epmd-edp/edp-library-pipelines.git;
+    - jenkins-operator.jenkins.libraryPipelinesVersion                  # Version of EDP-Pipeline library for Jenkins.
+The released version can be found on [Github](https://github.com/epmd-edp/edp-library-pipelines/releases);
+    - jenkins-operator.jenkins.libraryStagesRepo                        # URL to library stages repository.
+By default: https://github.com/epmd-edp/edp-library-stages.git;
+    - jenkins-operator.jenkins.libraryStagesVersion                     # Version of EDP-Stages library for Jenkins.
+The released version can be found on [Github](https://github.com/epmd-edp/edp-library-stages/releases);

     CD pipeline parameters:
     - cd-pipeline-operator.image.name                                   # EDP image.
 The released image can be found on [Dockerhub](https://hub.docker.com/repository/docker/epamedp/cd-pipeline-operator);